 When the results were presented the initial overview of the 10th microcycle for each test SoC in the 1.67C tests gave a clear indication that the ability of the FTX12-HEV exceeded that of the control battery especially during the discharging steps.
 However the graphs showing the full results indicated that only viewing one response out of a set of 20 microcycles was not sufficient, therefore all results were presented for all temperatures.
-As well as the set test SoCs the OCV at the beginning of each microcycle set was included to allow for comparative results between not just SoC but also OCV.
-While the FTZ12-HEV behaviour consistently remained preferable to that of the YTX9-BS the full results indicated that the preferable discharging steps in the overview were less stable than those in the charging steps with values for consecutive microcycles sharply decreasing.
-Therefore it may be assumed that the charging steps are a preferable method in consistent DCA measurement characteristics, however knowing the behaviour of a battery after discharge is still desirable.
+As well as the set test SoCs the OCV values at the beginning of each microcycle set were included to allow for comparative results between not just the SoC but also OCV.
+While the FTZ12–HEV behaviour consistently remained preferable to that of the YTX9–BS the full results indicated that the preferable discharging steps in the overview were less stable than those in the charging steps, with values for consecutive microcycles sharply decreasing.
+Therefore it may be assumed that, while knowing the behaviour of the battery after a discharge is desirable, the charging steps are a preferable method in consistent DCA measurement characteristics..
 It was also apparent that an increase in rest times also had a stabilising effect on the DCA result therefore an investigation into the effects on open circuit resting time for different battery technologies may lead to more predictable results.
-However it has also been shown that the rest time has an effect on charge acceptance levels for standard VRLA batteries with a longer resting time resulting in a lower charge acceptance.
-[5.1]
+However, it has also been shown that an increased rest time has an effect on charge acceptance levels for standard VRLA batteries with a longer resting time resulting in a lower charge acceptance [5.1].